 - Proximal limb joint control deficits

-With the Wrist & Thumb System you can deliver thousands of corrected repetitions towards these outcomes:
+The Wrist & Thumb System can deliver thousands of corrected outcomes including:

 - Improve wrist and thumb stability

 - Restore the palmar arch